abhisheksr01/bdd-tdd-kata/README.md

 ### 1.1 Implement Separation of concern

 Purposefully the application is coded in a way that it omits the separation of concern principle.
-Refactor the code accordingly to meet the principle.
+Refactor the code accordingly to meet coding best practices.

 Acceptance Criteria:
 - Ensure all tests (Unit & BDD) are still passing once the refactoring is done.